kadin52/FitnessDatabaseProject/README.md

 This project is from a collaborative group school project with 3 others.

-I handled all PHP code including form submissions, displaying the tables for the user, and everything in the SQL script but the stored procedures and populating the database.
-I did not handle the Bootstrap portion, some of the Javascript functionality, and some of the web-styling.
+I handled all PHP code including form submissions, displaying the tables for the user, and creating the tables for the SQL database.
+Javascript code that interacted with PHP was also coded by me.
+I did not code the web-styling portions, which include Bootstrap, Html, and some Javascript.
 <br> <br> <br> <br> <br> <br>

 ![image](https://github.com/kadin52/FitnessDatabaseProject/assets/76132229/a4e71e36-a96c-42f1-a528-39f7dbb36b21)